-The ballast section is the portion of crushed rock that supports the track and ties.
-Ballast is required to provide free drainage of water, structural support for vertical loading and to prevent the track for moving horizontally because of dynamic train loading and inherent forces resulting from contraction and expansion of the rail through temperature changes.
+The ballast section is the portion of crushed rock that supports the track and rail ties.
+Ballast is required to provide free drainage of water, structural support for vertical loading and to prevent the track from moving horizontally due to dynamic train loading and inherent forces resulting from contraction and expansion of the rail through temperature changes.
 The most critical area of the railway operations that requires vegetation control is the ballast section.
 Vegetation within the ballast section promotes problems that are incompatible with maintaining stability of the track structure.